9 things to know before renting an apartment in Toronto.

-Why use a real estate agent when searching for an apartment?
+6. Why use a real estate broker when searching for an apartment?

-According to CBC News, using a real estate agent helps when finding an apartment.
-Moreover, the service can be free, since the fees can be covered by whoever is trying to rent out their unit.
-Real estate agents can filter out a lot of stuff and save you countless hours of your time.
+Hiring a real estate broker helps when finding an apartment in large cities like Toronto.
+Moreover, the service is free, since the fees are covered by whoever is trying to rent out their unit.
+Real estate brokers can filter out a lot of stuff and save you countless hours of your time.

 The reason for this is because the market is so competitive, you should probably ask yourself a few questions if you encounter a landlord who seems to be doing things under the table and does not ask many questions.
 If you are finding an apartment via Craigslist or Kijiji, always visit in person, even after seeing the perfect online listing.
 Also, make sure to ask the landlord plenty of questions.
 If it sounds too good to be true, it often is.

 Many laws protect you as a tenant that you should consider when renting apartments in Toronto.
 Apart from not suddenly increasing rent within a year, a landlord is limited to when and when they cannot enter your apartment, as well as they are not allowed to shut off a vital service such as electricity and water.
 It is essential to familiarize yourself with the city’s laws before moving there.
-Here is a link, where you can learn about your rights as a tenant.
+Make sure to learn about your rights as a tenant.